Time Zones in Palau

 Daylight Saving Time in Palau

 Palau does not observe daylight saving time.
-Its official time remains Pacific/Palau (UTC+9) throughout the year, so clocks do not move forward or backward seasonally.
+The country remains on Pacific/Palau (UTC+9) for the entire year, so clocks do not move forward or backward in any season.

 Frequently Asked Questions